 ‘Save the children’ it was.

 Attempting to pull the kids out of the hole was going to decrease her chances of surviving this mishap.
 It’d be risky.
 But the higher the risk, the greater the reward.

 So she had revealed herself to the children during their pre-raid meeting.
 It had been quite the debacle, and she had to spend about fifteen minutes arguing for her life before the kids settled down and lent her an ear.
 From there it was smooth sailing.
 Like Jericho, the kids had a rather one-track mind.
 Revenge, revenge, revenge.

 Then she had brought Matilda to Cavallo and the Foxmans.
-Francis had offered his condolences while Carl insisted on at least smacking the children around a bit, but Francis remained the voice of reason.
+Francis had offered his condolences while Carl insisted on giving them a beating, but Francis remained the voice of reason.

 Cavallo and Ricardo were informed subsequently.
 Cadence thought Cavallo was going to shoot her on the spot, but Ricardo intervened with his fondness for children.
 Verga’s assassin was taken care of quickly.
 And that was that.